hansenms/iac/ase/README.md

 This will generate a parameter file that you can use to either copy/paste from or with a CLI or Powershell command to deploy the template.

+Note: It would be possible (and better) to deploy the certificate using Key Vault, but this workflow is not supported in all clouds (including sovereign clouds); for compatibility reasons, the certificate is passed as a string blob in this template.

 Please not that ASE is not yet available in Azure Government, hence to Azure Government deploy button.

 <a href="https://transmogrify.azurewebsites.net/ase/azuredeploy.json" target="_blank">